Millie's Guide Public

 Tip 4: Provide a descriptive, clear explanation of what your school, awards, and organizations represent.

 As an international student, your activities will likely be from overseas.
-As a result, it may not be as easy for a future employer, mentor, or connection to understand, so it's always extremely helpful to provide a short description of what the activity entails.
+As a result, it might not be easy for a future employer, mentor, or connection to understand, so it's always extremely helpful to provide a short description of what the activity entails.

 “The biggest stationary hackathon in Europe” helps the reader to understand the scale of the competition and therefore your skillset.